flutter/website/src/docs/resources/faq.md

 Flutter's VM, and they are able to run in parallel (usually implemented as separate threads).
 Isolates communicate by sending and receiving asynchronous messages.
-Flutter does not currently have a shared-memory parallelism solution, although we are evaluating solutions for this.

 Check out an [example of using isolates with Flutter][].